-- (a) A member of a series limited liability company which is not an associated member of a protected series of the company has a right to information concerning the protected series to the same extent, in the same manner, and under the same conditions that a member that is not a manager of a manager-managed limited liability company has a right to information concerning the company under [cite provisions of this state's limited liability company act which provide information rights for non-manager members of a manager-managed limited liability company]. - (b) A person formerly an associated member of a protected series has a right to information concerning the protected series to the same extent, in the same manner, and under the same conditions that a person dissociated as a member of a manager-managed limited liability company has a right to information concerning the company under [cite provisions of this state's limited liability company act which provide information rights for dissociated members of a manager-managed limited liability company]. - (c) If an associated member of a protected series dies, the legal representative of the deceased associated member has a right to information concerning the protected series to the same extent, in the same manner, and under the same conditions that the legal representative of a deceased member of a limited liability company has a right to information concerning the company under [cite provisions of this state's limited liability company act providing information rights in these circumstances].
+- (a) A member of a series limited liability company which is not an associated member of a protected series of the company has a right to information concerning the protected series to the same extent, in the same manner, and under the same conditions that a member that is not a manager of a manager-managed limited liability company has a right to information concerning the company under [cite provisions of the limited liability company statute which provide information rights for non-manager members of a manager-managed limited liability company]. - (b) A person formerly an associated member of a protected series has a right to information concerning the protected series to the same extent, in the same manner, and under the same conditions that a person dissociated as a member of a manager-managed limited liability company has a right to information concerning the company under [cite provisions of the limited liability company statute which provide information rights for dissociated members of a manager-managed limited liability company]. - (c) If an associated member of a protected series dies, the legal representative of the deceased associated member has a right to information concerning the protected series to the same extent, in the same manner, and under the same conditions that the legal representative of a deceased member of a limited liability company has a right to information concerning the company under [cite provisions of the limited liability company statute providing information rights in these circumstances]. - (d) A protected series manager of a protected series has a right to information concerning the protected series to the same extent, in the same manner, and under the same conditions that a

-(d) A protected-series manager of a protected series has a right to information concerning the protected series to the same extent, in the same manner, and under the same conditions that a manager of a manager-managed limited liability company has a right to information concerning the company under [cite provisions of the limited liability company act which provide information rights for managers of a manager-managed limited liability company].

-The right of an associated member of a protected series to information from or pertaining to the protected series depends in the first instance on the operating agreement.
+1 manager of a manager-managed limited liability company has a right to information concerning 2 the company under [cite provisions of the limited liability company statute which provide 3 information rights for dissociated members of a manager-managed limited liability company].
+4 Comment 5 6 7 8 9 The right of an associated member of a protected series to information from or pertaining to the protected series depends in the first instance on the operating agreement.
 To the extent the agreement does not address the matter, Sections 106(d) and 108 (extrapolation for internal affairs) apply.

-Whether a series limited liability company has any right to information concerning a protected series of the company depends entirely on the operating agreement.
+10 11 12 13 14 15 Whether a series limited liability company has any right to information concerning a protected series of the company depends entirely on the operating agreement.
 If the operating agreement is silent, under Sections 106(d) and 108, the company and the protected series are treated as if they were both limited liability companies, distinct from each other.
-No limited liability company access to the information of the other.
+No limited liability company statute provides any rule giving one such company access to the information of the other.
+16 [ARTICLE] 4 17 LIMITATION ON LIABILITY AND ENFORCEMENT OF CLAIMS 18 SECTION 401.

-Subsections (a)-(d) - A state that has enacted Uniform Limited Liability Company Act (2006) (Last Amended 2013) would cite Section 410.

-LIMITATION ON LIABILITY AND ENFORCEMENT OF CLAIMS SECTION 401.
 LIMITATIONS ON LIABILITY.

-- (a) A person is not liable, directly or indirectly, by way of contribution or otherwise, for a debt, obligation, or other liability of: - (1) a protected series of a series limited liability company solely by reason of being or acting as: - (A) an associated member, protected-series manager, or protected-series transferee of the protected series; or - (B) a member, manager, or a transferee of the company; or
+19 (a) A person is not liable, directly or indirectly, by way of contribution or otherwise, for a 20 debt, obligation, or other liability of: 21 (1) a protected series of a series limited liability company solely by reason of 22 being or acting as: 23 (A) an associated member, series manager, or protected series transferee 24 of the protected series; 25 (B) a member, manager, or a transferee of the company; or 26 (2) a series limited liability company solely by reason of being or acting as an 27 associated member, protected series manager, or protected series transferee of a protected series 28 of the company.
+29 (b) Subject to Section 404: